phpearth/docs/index.md

 * [How to debug PHP code?](/quality/debugging.md)
 * [How to write standardized PHP code?](/quality/standards.md)

-## Packages, Libraries and Managing Dependencies
+## Packages, libraries and managing dependencies

 * [Where to get open source php libraries, scripts and packages?](/packages/ecosystem.md)
 * [What is Composer?](/packages/composer.md)